gittyeric/elastic-ecs/README.md

 - Get all ECS fields as a flat associative array (EcsFields) or as a full object hierarchy (EcsTree).
 - Breakout by ECS core and/or extended fields
+- Convience Schema type util to guarantee type-safe events and schema
 - Generic enough parsing to run yourself against any ECS version

 ## Install